changliao1025/changliao1025.github.io/_pages/cv.md

 * Skilled (2005~present) in programming (C/C++, Fortran, Python, and IDL, etc.).
 * Skilled (2005~present) in spatial dataset operations.
 * Skilled (2009~present) in computer visualization (IDL/Python graphics and VTK, etc.).
-* Teaching assistant for Purdue EAS 116 Earthquakes and Volcanoes.
-* Leadership experiences in multiple projects and organizations.

 Publications